Mugen-Builders/machine-asset-tools/README.md

 ### Parser

 The parser helps to parse the input data, which is in the form of an abi encoded byte string for advances a JSON-rpc-like string for inspects.
-The parser contains 3 main functions to decode the input and store the parsed data in a struct.
+The parser contains functions to decode the input and store the parsed data in a struct, and encode a voucher based pn a voucher request struct.

 Ex. decode a Erc20 deposit: